chloe-sneddon/Tab-Manager/README.md

 ---

 ## About
 Hi my name is Chloe!
 Working as a backend software developer I noticed some functionality that would help my start-up-style work place run better.
 Jumping between branches frequently and working all the way through api calls had me thinking about a better organization for debugging and working in my project.
-With such a large code base it is easy to spend more than a couple minutes looking for the right file that you want.
-It was for these reasons and the hope for some professional development that drove me to create Tab-Manager.
+With such a large code base it is easy to spend more than a couple seconds looking for the right file that you want.
+It was for these reasons (and the hope for some professional development) that drove me to create Tab-Manager.
 Hope it helps!

 ---
 ## License